charleskorn/okhttp-system-keystore/README.md

 ## Why would you want to do this?

-Many organisations configure encryption-terminating proxies to intercept and examine traffic flowing through their networks.
-In order to do this, they must add a trusted root CA certificate to all client machines, or else any HTTPs traffic will be flagged as using an untrusted certificate.
-In most situations, this certificate is only added to the operating system's native certificate trust system, and not the local JVM's keystore.
+There are a couple of scenarios where using the operating system certificate trust system can be useful:

+* when communicating with servers that present a self-signed certificate, such as local test servers

+* when communicating with servers that present a certificate signed by a private certificate authority (CA), such as private services signed by an organisation's internal CA

+* when communicating with servers via an encryption-terminating proxy, which is common in corporate environments where network administrators want to be able to intercept and examine all encrypted traffic flowing through their network

+In all of these scenarios, it's usually easier to add the certificate required to the operating system's certificate trust store rather than the local JVM's default keystore.
+However, by default, JVM-based applications use only the JVM's default keystore, which means connecting to servers will fail due to not trusting the certificate presented.

-This library provides a convenience method to configure OkHttp to use the operating system's native certificate trust system in addition to the JVM's default keystore, allowing your application to communicate through a proxy like this without any further configuration.
+This library provides a convenience method to configure OkHttp to use the operating system's native certificate trust system in addition to the JVM's default keystore, allowing your application to communicate in situations such as these while still verifying that the certificate presented is trustworthy.

 ## Setup